What is pneumococcal disease?

 The following groups of children should get this vaccine:

-1. All children younger than 2 years of age.
-Healthy infants and toddlers should get 4 doses of pneumococcal conjugate vaccine:
+- All children younger than 2 years of age.
+Healthy infants and toddlers should get 4 doses of pneumococcal conjugate PCV13 vaccine at the following periods of development:

 - One dose at 2 months of age